helio-fm/helio-sequencer/Docs/getting-started.md

 Pattern roll also allows to tweak some track parameters, like key offset of velocity multiplier.
 In future, it may shift towards more parametric sequencer features.

-## Version control

-The concept of [version control](https://en.wikipedia.org/wiki/Version_control) comes from the software development world.
-If you're not familiar with it, you can think of it as of creating "savepoints" in your project, and tracking changes made since the last time you saved.

-The point of having a version control is lowering the friction of committing changes: any changeset can be reset if you don't like it, any saved revision can be restored later.
-Helio was started as a prototyping tool, a playground for ideas, where you'd want to have several variations of your sketch — hence the idea of having a built-in version control.

-Notable use cases are:

- * saving a project state at some point, and resetting to any earlier saved state,
- * resetting some of the recent changes (think of it as of another mechanism of undoing things),
- * hiding/unhiding recent changes to get the idea of what have been done since the last commit,
- * synchronizing projects across devices.

-The UI of the versions page is split in two parts:

-![version-control]

-The left side lists all changes in the project, compared to the current revision.
-Items in the list can be checked and unchecked: both committing and resetting changes are applied selectively.

-The right side shows the tree of all revisions that you have saved.
-Note a couple of icons under each revision: they indicate whether the revision is available locally, or remotely, or both.

-### Synchronizing projects across devices

-// TODO

 [helio-ui]: images/screen-v3.png "UI overview"
 [orchestra-pit]: images/orchestra-pit.png "The instruments management page"
 [instrument-routing]: images/instrument-routing.png "The instrument details page"
-[version-control]: images/version-control.png "The version control page"

 [breadcrumbs-root-menu]: images/breadcrumbs-root-menu.png "Breadcrumbs control, root menu"
 [breadcrumbs-menus]: images/breadcrumbs-menus.png "Breadcrumbs control, conetxt menus"